Types of Social Media Campaigns

 We love when brands come together!
 It can get easy to feel like you’re always in competition with everyone on social media – especially when you’re all fighting for limited attention on a fast-paced NewsFeed.
 However, that’s why brand partnerships are so crucial!
 Develop a list of brands that have similar (or larger) following sizes, offer a complimentary product to yours, and are active on social media – then start pitching the brands!

-When you think of social campaigns for brands, events probably aren’t the first strategy you’ll think of.
+When you think of a social media marketing campaign for a brand, events probably aren’t the first marketing strategy you’ll think of.
 That’s because historically, events have been used for individuals or small local companies as a way of bringing friends together and reminding them of an upcoming party or social event.
 However, brands can absolutely put events to use to maximize their social reach and relationships with their customers!

 Making an Event

 The best social channel to host your event is on Facebook.
 Facebook’s Event-Maker is available to business pages the same way it is available to individual pages.
 Events can be used for store openings, customer appreciation days, or even a big sale/promotion.
 To create an event for your brand, click on “events” from the left-hand tab options on your brand’s Facebook page.
 From there you can create your new event!
 You’ll want to create a custom image for your event, and make sure that the bio is descriptive for what the event entails.
 Additionally, you can choose to invite your entire following or select people.
 We typically recommend sharing/promoting your event to your entire audience so that they can choose on their own whether or not they want to be a part of it.